 - “I know what you’re feeling.”
 Everybody grieves differently so you don’t know what they’re feeling.

 - “Let me know if I can do anything.”
-Offer to do something and follow through.
-Don’t put the responsibility on those mourning.
+Instead, offer to do something and follow through.

 How to Provide Support and Encouragement

-“I’m sorry for your loss” is a generally good phrase, but we encourage additional thoughts for more support.
+“I’m sorry for your loss” is a generally good phrase, but it’s helpful to include additional thoughts for more support.
 Consider adding the following whether you’re speaking in person, on the phone or over text:

 - “One of my favorite memories with [loved one] is when...”